ph4n70mr1ddl3r/merkledrop/README.md

   --meta out-rs/merkle-meta.json \
   --layers-dir out-rs
 ```
 If `addressMap` is present in `merkle-meta.json` and layers live next to it, you can omit `--address-map`/`--layers-dir`.
 The proof helper binary-searches the globally sorted `addresses.bin` to resolve the leaf index.
+Note: leaves now use `keccak256(abi.encode(index, address))`; regenerate layers/meta and update the contract root if you previously used `abi.encodePacked`.

 ## Verify sorting (optional)
 To fully scan and confirm `addresses.bin` is globally sorted: